IsmanDaiyrov/IsmanDaiyrov.github.io/README.md

 ![p1 Isman Daiyrov](https://user-images.githubusercontent.com/65091188/193174919-4a812847-4aa1-4641-826b-eee969dc68e5.png)
 - Issues with the design:

-  - Not consistent with the numeration
+  - Not consistent with the numeration (missing 2 and 4)
-  - Doesn't support people with disabilities
   - Unclear buttons (not knowing which button to press)

+- Good features of the design:
+  - Supports people with disabilities
+    - Braille writing system for people who are visually impaired
+  - Provides a visual and sound feedback

 ## Getting B:
 - Common sequence of actions: *ideally*